College of Nursing

 Prerequisites: Consent of the instructor and graduate standing.
 This clinical course provides continued precepted experiences that allow students to develop the nurse practitioner role and clinical competencies within their specific emphasis area.
 Students integrate theory and clinical competencies to provide preventative care, health promotion, health education, health systems leadership, policy and evidence-based care populations.

-NURSE 6954 Advanced Practice Nursing: Residency I: 2-4 semester hours
+NURSE 6954 Advanced Practice Nursing: Practicum I: 1-4 semester hours

-Prerequisites: NURSE 6738, NURSE 6740, NURSE 6742, NURSE 6744 or NURSE 6747.
+Prerequisites: NURSE 6738, NURSE 6740, NURSE 6742, NURSE 6744, or NURSE 6747.
 This clinical course provides precepted experiences that allow students to continue to develop the nurse practitioner role and clinical competencies within their specific emphasis area.
 Students integrate theory and clinical competencies to provide preventative care, health promotion, health education and evidence-based care for acute, chronic and mental health conditions for individuals and families.
+An on-campus immersive learning experience is required for this course.

-NURSE 6955 Advanced Practice Nursing: Practicum I: 1-3 semester hours
+NURSE 6955 Advanced Practice Nursing: Practicum II: 1-4 semester hours

 NURSE 7200 State of the Science in Nursing Research and Practice: 3 semester hours